 - The tongue is high on melanin, which protects against sun rays.

 The Giraffe, Giraffa camelopardalis, is listed in the category vulnerable on the IUCN red list.
-These beautiful, charming animals have already extinct in 7 African countries.
+These beautiful, fascinating animals have already extinct in 7 African countries.

 Discover more black and white wall art photos.
 You can purchase our nature photos as fine art prints and licenses.